 It is customary to bless the newborn with the traditional blessing with which the Kohanim [priests] generally bless the congregation.
 A Kohen may recite this blessing, as may the parents, grandparents, or anyone else.
 The original form of this blessing is generally recited (as it appears in Numbers 6:24), preferably the expanded version that follows.
 Some people entirely preserve the verse in its original form, while others change it to the feminine form.

-Yishmirech Elohim ki-Sarah, Rivkah, Rakhel vi-Leah asher banu et Beit Yisrael,
+Yishmirekh Elohim k-Sarah, Rivkah, Rakhel vi-Leah asher banu et Beyt Yisrael,

-yadayikh ya’asku bi-mitzvot, raglayich yarutzu la’asot ritzon Avich sheh-bashamyim,
+yadayikh ya’asku bi-mitzvot, raglayikh yarutzu la’asot ritzon Avikh sheh-bashamyim,